 And almost free from ills,

-Who would not masters be of passion’s rage,
+Who will not masters be of passion’s rage,

-All griefs I ever suffered for thy lack,
+All griefs I ever suffered for thy want,

 All the poor suffering souls

 From yielding up my mind to idleness,